 T-SEDA can be used by teachers of students in any age group, from early years to adult learners.
 It can be used in formal face-to-face or online learning settings such as school classrooms and university seminars, or in informal settings such as children's clubs.
-It can be used for dialogue between adults, including teachers.
-This toolkit offers examples throughout of how T-SEDA has been used.
+You'll see examples of how T-SEDA has been used throughout this toolkit.